 Then in 2001, it was time to say goodbye to Arizona and move out west to beautiful Irvine, California where he attended Concordia University.
 Vernon performed in eight productions including "The Complete Works of William Shakespeare (Abridged)", "Cabaret", and "Scapino!".
 Vernon graduated with a Bachelor of Arts degree in Theatre in 2004 and immediately moved to Los Angeles to pursue his dream of acting.

 Since graduating, Vernon has acted in many student projects, a South Korean TV drama, a comedic independent film based on the sport of Cornhole/Bags/Baggo, a few commercials, and he starred in a hilarious music video for the song "Lento/Veloce" by the talented Italian singer, Tiziano Ferro.
-In the last few years, Vernon decided to focus on voice acting (thanks to his good friends and fellow voice actors, Robbie Daymond and Amber Connor), and has provided his voice for all kids of projects.
+In the last few years Vernon decided to focus on voice acting, and has provided his voice for all kids of projects.
 He voiced Zombieman in the popular anime One Punch Man, and Vittel in Magi: The Adventures of Sinbad, and provided a variety of voices for the educational website ABCmouse.com.
-Most recently, he voiced characters for God Eater 3 and Fire Emblem: Three Houses.
-Vernon now lives in Arleta, CA with his wife Laurie and their energetic 5 year old, Spencer, and beautiful 1 year old, Genevieve.
+Most recently, he voiced characters for God Eater 3 and in Fire Emblem: Three Houses (Cindered Shadows DLC & Heroes).
+Vernon now lives in the San Fernando Valley with his wife and two absolutely insane, but cute, children.